cahute/cahute/docs/headers/cahute/link.rst

         Open devices identifying themselves as speaking an application protocol over USB bulk transfers.

+        See :ref:`transport-serial-over-usb-bulk` for more information.

     .. c:macro:: CAHUTE_USB_FILTER_UMS

         Open devices identifying themselves as speaking an application protocol over USB Mass Storage / SCSI.

+        See :ref:`transport-ums` for more information.

     .. warning::